mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 | `use_external_browser` | bool                                                                                                          | Used by the `navigate` response type to indicate the system web browser should be used when redirecting the user to an URL |
 | `form`                 | {{<newtabref title="Form" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Form">}} | Used by the `form` response type to specify a form to display                                                              |

-An example call response looks like:
+An example call response looks like this:

 ```json
 {